BlueSlimeDev/MenuHandlerAPI/README.md

 * Support from 1.8.x to 1.20.x
 * Doesn't require Adapters like other menu handlers
-* Uses NBT for Item Actions
+* Uses NBT for Item Actions on legacy register and Inventory Holder check on updated checks.
-* Per Player Inventory or Static Inventories
+* Advanced Inventory Management
 * Editable Item Actions
 * Editable introduce-items to inventories

----

-## Adding:
-* Inventory Open Event for OpenActions
-* Inventory Close Event for CloseActions
-* ItemBuilder

 ---